oracle-livelabs/developer/oci-devops-cicd-helm-ci/helm-deployment/helm-deployment.md

 ![oci-artifact-ocid.png](images/oci-artifact-ocid.png)

-1. We will be using OCI Vault to store the base64 value of the gpg public key and the passphrase to sign and verify the helm chart.Search `vault` in the search box and open the vault.
+1. We will be using OCI Vault to store the base64 value of the gpg public key and the passphrase to sign and verify the helm chart.
+Search `vault` in the search box and open the vault.

 ![oci-vault-list.png](images/oci-vault-list.png)

-1. With the secret a dummy placeholder is created with name `gpg_pub_key`
+1. With the secret a dummy placeholder is created with the name `gpg_pub_key`

 ![oci-secert-dummay.png](images/oci-secert-dummay.png)